 Getting Around California For Cheap

-California is known to be pricey, so be flexible and book flights on cheaper days of the weak.
-Many solo travelers stay in AirBnB or cheap motels or they opt for hostels, book a campsite or couchsurf.
-These environments are usually pretty social and great spots to meet other budget travelers.
+California is known to be pricey, so be flexible and book flights on cheaper days of the week.
+Many solo travelers stay in AirBnBs or inexpensive hotels, or book a campsite.
+There are generally plenty of social environments that are great spots to meet other travelers.
 Locals are friendly and love to give you recommendations on where to travel next.
-There is transit between the cities however, many solo travelers choose to rent a car to go at their own pace and to travel off-the-beaten path.
+There is transit between the cities, however, many solo travelers choose to rent a car to go at their own pace and to travel off-the-beaten path.
 In the larger cities like LA, San Diego or San Francisco, order Uber Pool or Lyft Line, which are ride sharing options at a fraction of the regular price.
 These 3 larger cities also rent out dorm rooms at low prices.
 Finally, eating out in California can get expensive if you try all the trendy restaurants and health food spots.
 Mix in some local cafes and food trucks to save on food costs.

 What to Expect in California

 Know that if you are coming from abroad you will either fly into Los Angeles Airport or San Francisco Airport.
 If you are an American who lives in a neighboring state you can travel to California via car, bus, train or local flight.
+Don’t worry about getting lost or not having an itinerary as there are tourist centers in every major city.
 Expect to try some of their award-winning local wine.
-Don’t worry about getting lost or not having an itinerary as there are tourist centers in every major city.
 They produce over 17 million gallons of wine each year and offer multiple wine tours in Napa or Sonoma Valley.
 We recommend going on a biking wine tour for a new experience.
-California is great place to travel alone in the us, however the high prices are its down-fall, so be mindful when booking accommodation and eating out.
+California is great place to travel alone in the us, however the high prices are its down-fall, so be mindful when booking accommodations and eating out.

 Destination #5: New Zealand For Solo Travel